 Pitfichie Forest mountain bike trails, or as they are sometimes known - Whitehills Cycle Trails, covering the flanks of Pitfichie Hill and the adjacent Cairn William are another Forestry Commission success.

-There are two way marked cross country trails, a suicidal [change to ‘wild’? or another word] downhill course and a host of unofficial trails and routes to explore.
+There are two way marked cross country trails, a very challenging downhill course and a host of unofficial trails and routes to explore responsibly.
 Testament to the challenge of the downhill course, if any were needed, is its frequent inclusion in the Scottish Downhill Association's championship series - only one of the half dozen or so that they use.

 The way marked trails offer two grades of riding, both challenging but one that wee bit harder than the other.